 Saint Benedict’s Monastery traces its roots to Saint Walburg Abbey in Eichstätt, Bavaria.
 Two sisters, led by our European foundress, Mother Benedicta Riepp, emigrated to the United States in 1852 and founded the first monastery of Benedictine women in St. Marys, Pa.
 Their mission was to teach the children of German Catholic immigrants and to spread the Benedictine order in the United States.

 In 1857, a group of four sisters, two candidates and an orphan girl from St. Joseph Convent, St. Marys, Pa., under the leadership of Mother Willibalda Scherbauer and sent by Mother Benedicta Riepp, established a convent in St. Cloud.
 In 1863, the new community moved to St. Joseph, its present location.
 In time, 11 daughter monasteries were founded by Saint Benedict’s Monastery in the United States and abroad.
-These monasteries form the Federation of Saint Benedict, which was founded by our community in 1947.
+These monasteries form the Monastic Congregation of Saint Benedict, which was founded by our community in 1947.

 - St. Scholastica Monastery – Duluth, Minnesota, 1892

 - Annunciation Monastery – Bismarck, North Dakota, 1947

 - Saint Bede Monastery – Eau Claire, Wisconsin, 1948 (merged with Saint Benedict’s Monastery in 2010)